 For more than 30 years, Shadow Mountain has specialized in treating children and adolescents with emotional and behavioral problems.
 We now also treat adults.
-We have inpatient hospital units, residential behavioral health services and outpatient mental health programs.
+We have inpatient hospital services.
 Upon arrival at our Assessment Center, a professional will evaluate the patient’s needs.
 When individuals are doing and saying things that are a danger to themselves or others, admitting them to the hospital may be an appropriate course of action.

 All assessments can be scheduled by calling 800-821-6993.
 Mental health assessments take place at Shadow Mountain Hospital and Assessment Center, located at 6262 S. Sheridan Rd.
 Tulsa, OK 74133.

 When you arrive at Shadow Mountain for an assessment, a mental health professional will interview you and/or your child.
 The assessment itself takes approximately one hour.
 The most critical part of the assessment is determining what level of care is required to keep the child or adult safe.
 For this reason, we will ask many questions about any history of the child or adult trying to harm him/herself or others.
 Be sure to tell us if the patient is seeing a counselor or has seen one in the past.
 We also need to know if the patient has a caseworker or a probation officer.

 Please bring the following items (if the mental health assessment is an emergency, you can provide these items within 24 hours of admission):

 ** There is no need for you to bring toiletries since we provide them.
 Toiletries (like aerosol cans) are safety hazards.